 If your garden is struggling, and you feel there may be a soil imbalance, it’s a good idea to check the nitrogen levels.

 You should also know the signs of nitrogen deficiency and overabundance to help you troubleshoot and narrow down the issues your garden is facing.

-Signs of nitrogen deficiency are observed as yellowing leaves and slow growth, while an overabundance of nitrogen will present as excessive leaf growth with poor flowers or lack of budding.
+Nitrogen deficiency signs are seen as yellowing leaves and slow growth, while an overabundance of nitrogen will present as excessive leaf growth with poor flowers or lack of budding.

-Both of these scenarios will require testing and different methods of treatment to achieve a healthy nitrogen balance.
+These scenarios require testing and different treatment methods to achieve a healthy nitrogen balance.

 Hiring a company to test your soil’s nitrogen level is an easy and accurate way to discover any problems, and it isn’t too expensive.

 A company will usually test your soil for around $20, which is approximately the same price as a home test kit.
 If you want the DIY route, there are plenty of test kits available for home gardeners.

 These usually won’t cost more than about $30 and can be found at your home garden store or online.

 Home test kits offer readings in about 10 minutes, while a company takes 3-4 days to get the results back to you.